Alternative Dispute Resolution

 Trained at the Straus Institute for Dispute Resolution at Pepperdine School of Law and the Department of Justice’s National Advocacy Center, Greg Hoole is a skilled mediator and arbitrator.
 He has a great amount of experience in civil litigation and has been recognized by his peers in the highest category possible by all recognized reviewing bodies: Martindale-Hubble (AV, preeminent), Utah Legal Elite, Mountain States Super Lawyers, and AVVO (5-star, 10/10 rating).

-Greg understands the emotion involved in litigation and is adept at solving problems and bringing parties together.
+Greg understands the emotion involved in litigation and is adept at solving even the most complex of problems and bringing parties together.
 His work frequently takes him to locations throughout the state, which allows him to schedule mediations without charging parties for his travel expenses.